DadeOrsu/DSS_answers/Part1.md

 - **Defenses and best practices**:

 1. Complex password policy, forcing users to pick stronger passwords.
 However password-cracking techniques have also improved:
-   - The processing capacity available for passwrd cracking has increased dramatically.
+   - The processing capacity available for password cracking has increased dramatically.
    - The use of sophisticated algorithms to generate potential passwords.
    - Studying examples and structures of actual passwords in use.